LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 [^still]: Okay, they never really stop looking scary, but after a while they start to feel less like a horror movie jump scare and more like the monster you just know is there in the hall waiting to eat you if you were to get out of bed.
 [^superficial]: The distinction is mostly superficial; under the hood they look the same to the operating system.
 Don't worry about it too much.
+[^octal]: There is another notation for these permissions that uses the octal (base 8, as opposed to base 10 or base 16) representation of the bitfield where the file permissions are stored.
+We won't go into it, but you can read about it in the `chmod` man page.